solvcon/solvcon/README.rst

 Install
 =======

-The C codes in SOLVCON are intentionally made to be generic shared libraries rather than Python extension modules.
+The C codes in SOLVCON are intentionally made to be standard shared libraries rather than Python extension modules.
 SOLVCON uses ``ctypes`` to load and call these binary codes.
 In this way, the binary codes can be flexibly built and optimized for performance.
 Hence, installing SOLVCON requires building these